a-huy/bingqilin/docs/user-guide/configuration.md

 * There are boolean fields defined that toggle the various Bingqilin utilities.

 !!! warning
+    `YamlSettingsSource` is deprecated in lieu of `pydantic_settings`'s `YamlConfigSettingsSource`, introduced in 2.2.0.
+It will be removed in a later version.

+!!! warning
     The YAML settings source depends on the `pyyaml` package to load its files.
 If you attempt to specify a YAML file via the `files` keyword argument without it installed, a `MissingDependencyError` will be raised to inform you about the missing package.

 If your settings model does derive from `ConfigModel`, the `fastapi` model value (as an instance of `bingqilin.conf.models:FastAPIConfig`) provides a convenience function to create your app instance: